-The Health Activist Dinner traces its roots to the Physicians Forum established in the 1940s.
+The Health Activist Dinner traces its roots to the Physicians Forum, which was established in 1939.
 The Physicians Forum had a long history of progressive positions and activities.
 It was the first physicians' organization to propose a national comprehensive healthcare system for the United States that would be government-sponsored and government-guaranteed.

 In 1984, the Physicians Forum developed a national award (The Paul Cornely Award) and an international award (The Edward Barsky Award) presented to individuals embodying the Forum's ideals.
-In 2002, it established the Paul Wellstone Award for a legislator who embodied Senator Wellstone's ideals and, arranged for the American Medical Student Association to present its annual Outstanding Student Activist Award.
+In 2002, it established the Paul Wellstone Award for a legislator who embodied Senator Wellstone's ideals and arranged for the American Medical Student Association to present its annual Paul Ambrose Outstanding Student Activist Award.

-During the 1990s, The Physicians Forum evolved into what is now the Health Activist Dinner, engaging a broader spectrum of public health and healthcare workers and students to meet, share information, and provide mutual support with the goal of promoting social justice.
+During the 1990s, The Physicians Forum evolved into what is now the Health Activist Dinner, engaging a broader spectrum of public health and healthcare workers and students to meet, share information, and provide mutual support with the goal of promoting health, peace, and social justice.

 Paul Cornely (1906-2002) was a civil rights leader and public health pioneer.
 He received his Bachelor of Arts degree from the University of Michigan in 1928, his Doctor of Medicine degree there in 1931, and his Doctorate in Public Health there in 1934.
 He was one of four African-American students in his medical school class.